-Through a five day pre-Orientation program and ongoing support throughout their first year, FYSEP students gain a broad array of understandings and skills designed to help them make the most of their experiences both inside and outside of the classroom.
-As an example, all students participate in one-to-one mentoring meetings from upperclass students.
+Through a four week pre-orientation program and ongoing support throughout their first year, FYSEP students gain a broad array of understandings and skills designed to help them make the most of their experiences both inside and outside of the classroom.
+As an example, all students participate in one-to-one mentoring meetings from upper-level students.

-FYSEP was launched in the fall of 2009 as a student led year-long mentorship program that connected first-year students with trained upperclass mentors and campus resources.
+FYSEP was launched in the fall of 2009 as a student-led year-long mentorship program that connected first-year students with trained upper-level mentors and campus resources.

 The class of 2023 has 109 FYSEP participants.
 These students are among the first in their families to attend a four-year college and to whom Dartmouth offers added enrichment in their transition to college life.

 All students who are first-generation and low income are invited to apply.
 We encourage students who were not invited to the program to utilize the Undergraduate Deans' Office, the Office of Pluralism and Leadership, the Academic Skills Center, and Dartmouth's many peer mentoring programs for help addressing transitional concerns.

 FYSEP, at its core, is all about people.
 We are a group of intelligent, caring, and hard-working people.
 We are students, mentors and mentees, friends and peers, staff, faculty, and even alumni, who come together to enrich each other's Dartmouth experience.

 We all work to ease first-year students' transition to Dartmouth academically and personally, and we enjoy many social events together.
 These allow students to unwind and see each other in a positive, supportive atmosphere.